Treatment for Hallucinogen Addictions

-When it comes to hallucinogen addictions most common used drugs are LSD, PCP, mescaline and peyote, for which people seek treatment.
+When it comes to hallucinogen addictions most commonly used drugs are LSD, PCP, mescaline, and peyote, for which people seek treatment.

 About Hallucinogen Addictions